atxrenegade/directory_cozumel/README.md

 To delete and admin click on the delete admin button in the super admin menu, again this action can only be performed by a super admin user.
 When the text field appears enter the admin username or id to delete and confirm delete once the alert window appears.
 Note that deleting an admin user will not edit or remove references to the admin in the entry records only prevent the admin from logging in to handle further entry, and or database records.

 ###### **Database Record Creation**
-To create
+To create a new Record select the 'Create' radio button value, select the desired record type you would like to create and select the appropriate radio button, then click on the 'Submit' button.
+A from specific to the type pf record you would like to create will appear, enter the appropriate values and click on the 'Submit' button below it.

 ###### **Database Record Update**
-Using the Super Admin database panel an admin user can
+Using the 'Super Admin' menu panel an admin user can update any record by selecting the 'Update' radio value and selecting the record type.
+Once the super admin clicks on submit a text field will appear to enter the id or name associated with the record to update.
+Once the admin submits this query the record matching this query will be returned in a form displaying existing values for the record.
+Update the desired fields and click the submit button to persist changes to the database record.

 ###### **Record Deletion**
+An Admin can delete a record from the database by selecting the 'Delete' radio value and the radio button for the desired record type.
+Records with associated instances may require extra confirmation and will remove any associated records with it.
+Category records are a special case and can not be deleted until businesses associated with that category have been reassigned.

 ###### **Managing Google Maps**
+As this stage in the application development google maps must be added manually to business listings through the Super Admin Panel.
+Maps can be added to their appropriate business listings by selecting the radio button with a 'Create' value and the 'Maps' radio value and clicking the submit button.
+This action will reveal a form for new map creation where the values of latitude, longitude and business id must be provided to initiate the creation and persistence of a new google map to the database.
+Like all other objects in the database these values can be altered and updated with the same super admin menu.

 ## Getting Started

-Download from github repo and install on local server - For new users sign up with username, password and email.
+Download from GitHub repo and install on local server - For new users sign up with username, password and email.

 ## Prerequisites